ronmaccms/macadThesis24/README.md

 <h3>Learning and Development with NVIDIA Modulus Sym</h3>

 <p>As part of the development process for this project, I am actively learning how to leverage NVIDIA’s <code>modulus.sym</code> for building PINNs.
-The training sessions required for developing accurate models often take up to 12 hours, and they are conducted on my GPU using a wsl.
+The training sessions required for developing accurate models often take up to 12 hours, and they are conducted on my GPU using a WSL.
 This setup allows me to fully utilize the computational power of my NVIDIA GPU while working in a Linux environment.</p>

 <h3>Bootcamp Participation and Advanced Learning</h3>